gemfire/spring-data-for-vmware-gemfire/documentation/reference/data.md

 non-XA compliant, "Last Resource" means, see [Last Resource Commit Optimization (LRCO)](https://access.redhat.com/documentation/en-us/jboss_enterprise_application_platform/5/html/administration_and_configuration_guide/lrco-overview) in the Red Hat documentation.

-However, whether you are using GemFire in a standalone environment with an Open Source JTA Transaction Management implementation that supports "*Last Resource*", or a managed environment (e.g. Java EE AS such as WAS), Spring Data for VMware GemFire has you covered.
+However, whether you are using [vmware-gemfire-short-name] in a standalone environment with an Open Source JTA Transaction Management implementation that supports "*Last Resource*", or a managed environment (e.g. Java EE AS such as WAS), [spring-data-gemfire-name] has you covered.

-There are a series of steps you must complete to properly use GemFire as a "*Last Resource*" in a JTA transaction involving more than one transactional resource.
-Additionally, there can only be 1 non-XA compliant resource (e.g. GemFire) in such an arrangement.
+There are a series of steps you must complete to properly use [vmware-gemfire-short-name] as a "*Last Resource*" in a JTA transaction involving more than one transactional resource.
+Additionally, there can only be 1 non-XA compliant resource (e.g. [vmware-gemfire-short-name]) in such an arrangement.

 1\.
-First, you must complete Steps 1-4 in [JTA Global Transactions with GemFire](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-archive_transactions-JTA_transactions.html).
+First, you must complete Steps 1-4 in [JTA Global Transactions with [vmware-gemfire-short-name]](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-archive_transactions-JTA_transactions.html).
-This is independent of your Spring [Boot] and/or [Data for GemFire] application and must be completed successfully.
+This is independent of your Spring [Boot] and/or [Data for [vmware-gemfire-short-name]] application and must be completed successfully.

 2\.
-Referring to Step 5 in GemFire's [JTA Global Transactions with GemFire](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-archive_transactions-JTA_transactions.html), Spring Data for VMware GemFire's Annotation support will attempt to set the `GemFireCache`, [copyOnRead](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/GemFireCache.html#setCopyOnRead-boolean-) property for you when using the `@EnableGemFireAsLastResource` annotation.f Spring Data for VMware GemFire's auto-configuration is unsuccessful in this regard, then you must explicitly set the `copy-on-read` attribute in the `<gfe:cache>` or `<gfe:client-cache>` XML element or set the `copyOnRead` property of the `CacheFactoryBean` class in JavaConfig to
+Referring to Step 5 in [vmware-gemfire-short-name]'s [JTA Global Transactions with [vmware-gemfire-short-name]](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-archive_transactions-JTA_transactions.html),
+[spring-data-gemfire-name]'s Annotation support will attempt to set the `GemFireCache`, [copyOnRead](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/GemFireCache.html#setCopyOnRead-boolean-) property for you when using the `@EnableGemFireAsLastResource` annotation.f [spring-data-gemfire-name]'s auto-configuration is unsuccessful in this regard, then you must explicitly set the `copy-on-read` attribute in the `<gfe:cache>` or `<gfe:client-cache>` XML element or set the `copyOnRead` property of the `CacheFactoryBean` class in JavaConfig to